What is a Net Promoter Score, how is it calculated, and why do businesses use it to access customer experience?

 How Do You Calculate Net Promoter Score?

-When calculating NPS, only take into account the percentages of Promoters and Detractors.
-Since data shows that Passives are unlikely to discuss their experience with your business, they are not factored into the Net Promoter Score.
+When calculating NPS, only consider the percentages of Promoters and Detractors.
+Data shows that Passives are unlikely to discuss their experience with your business.
+They are not factored into the Net Promoter Score.

-Let’s calculate an example of NPS together.
-Say a company has 70 Promoters, 28 passively satisfied customers and two Detractors.
-To calculate the business’ NPS, ignore the 28 passives since they don’t affect customer loyalty either way.
+Let's calculate an example of NPS together.
+Say a company has 70 Promoters, 28 passively satisfied customers, and two Detractors.
+To calculate the business' NPS, ignore the 28 passives since they don't affect customer loyalty.
 We have 100 overall customers, so we know that 70 percent are Promoters and 2 percent are Detractors.
-We simply subtract the Detractor percentage of 2 from our Promoter percentage of 70 to calculate an overall NPS of 68.
+We subtract the Detractor percentage of 2 from our Promoter percentage of 70 to calculate an overall NPS of 68.

 Why is Net Promoter Score so Valuable?

-Every company will tell you that they value the customer more than anything.
-In reality, that simply isn’t the case when you consider that only 17% of companies are using a standardized measuring system to analyze the customer experience they provide.
+All companies claim that they value the customer above all.
+However, only 17% of companies use a standardized measuring system to analyze the customer experience they provide.

 There’s no doubt that its hard work to change the mind of an unhappy customer, but the transparency that Net Promoter Score provides gives businesses a fighting chance to make things right when their product or services didn’t live up to a customer’s expectations.
 Additionally, it allows businesses to develop standard operating procedures when they learn about a customer’s negative experience.
 Integrating XAmplifier surveying software and data-driven actionable insights has proven transformational!

 “Our clients have seen incredible progress in improving their customer experience after seeing their NPS and implementing our recommendations.”